thinkful-ei25/Klaw/README.md

+#KLAW
+Klaw a super villain in the marvel commic book universe is the master of sound: a man transformed into living sound.
+This app dedicated to his memory, allows users to unleash the power of sound by just moving.
+Explore the unimaginable realm of sound through movement.

 # tf-pose-estimation

 'Openpose' for human pose estimation have been implemented using Tensorflow.
 It also provides several variants that have made some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**